fayadh/coinsquare/README.md

 ### Coinsquare Assignment

+The project includes a client side react-redux application, and a server app.

-The project has one main Wallet component, which is made up of 4 other sub components:
+The client app has one main Wallet component, which is made up of 4 other sub components:

 * `NetworkInformation`: lists requested network information.
 * `WalletInformation`: lists requested wallet information.
 * `TransactionHistory`: lists the hash history of the latest 5 transactions.
 * `TransactionForm`: sends BTC to a given address.

 To run the application: run the server, install the libraries, and start the application.